ShaphC/Rocket-Elevator-Foundation/README.md

   - Password: Pa$$w0rd!!

-Dropbox API and its online storage allows Rocket Elevators to archive their documents in the clouds in a simple and flexible way while allowing access to the file from anywhere thanks to the multiple interfaces provided by Dropbox.
+Dropbox API and its online storage allows Rocket Elevators to archive their documents in the clouds in a simple and flexible way while allowing access to the file from anywhere, thanks to the multiple interfaces provided by Dropbox.

 When a contact becomes a customer, that is to say when the “Customers” table in the information system can be linked to a record in the “Leads” table, which itself offers the possibility of uploading files in a binary field of the table, it is necessary to trigger an archiving procedure which: